 "I'm sorry; the images from the security cameras aren't specific enough to find any kind of a match for her."

 "Not specific enough?
 That was a pretty nonstandard color scheme," he told the datatek, Kara Mitchell.
 She was an attractive girl whom he'd dated a couple of times; their friendship had come close to becoming something more but neither had quite gotten there.
-"All Demis may have the same face and sized, but there aren't a lot of red ones."
+"All Demis may have the same face and size, but there aren't a lot of red ones."

 "Not as a standard model, no," Kara said.
 "They're easily customizable privately, though, and this one doesn't appear to have been reported when it was done.
 I also crosschecked the current appearance against criminal files and android registration, but nothing came up."